dcf1007/433Dimmer_hacking/01-Reading_the_signal/README.md

 That reminded me of CMI (Coded Mark Inversion).
 In CMI the 0 is always 0:1 while the 1 alternates between 0:0 and 1:1 each time it is coded.
 The signal of the remote would break the alternating rule.

 There seems to be a pattern in the remote signal though, after each period 1:1 or 0:0 comes a 0:1 inconditionally.
 So it would seem that after every period containing data there is a period with the clock pulse before the next data period (every second period is a clock period).
 So Period A = 1, Period B = 0 and Period C = Clock period.
+Reading it this way, it gives us 24 bit of data: `111000100101010000000001`